DeltaVCode/cr-301-2018/03-jquery-with-events/README.md

     When change/result are expected to occur
   Degree: How much change occurs (%) for how many participants (#) -->

+* Understand Agile as applied to this course

 * Execute event bindings with jQuery’s `$.on()` method